japhb/Terminal-Tests/README.md

 ### Ghostty 1.2.x

 For best results change Ghostty's base font; the default used in 1.2.x produces numerous artifacts.
-DejaVu Sans Mono seems to work well on Linux; if you're on a Mac or Windows box you may need to either install that font family or find another mostly-complete monospace font family instead instead.
+DejaVu Sans Mono seems to work well on Linux; if you're on a Mac or Windows box you may need to either install that font family or find another mostly-complete monospace font family instead.

 To use a different font, you can set Ghostty's `font-family`, either in the config file (`~/.config/ghostty/config` on Linux) or directly using a command-line option to `ghostty`: